localstack/docs/content/en/integrations/architect/index.md

 ### Deployment

 Now you need to start LocalStack.
-For Architect to work properly, you need to start the following services in LocalStack (using the `SERVICES` [configuration option]({{< ref "configuration.md" >}})):
- - s3
- - ssm
- - cloudformation

 After LocalStack has started you can deploy your Architect setup via:
 {{< command >}}
 $ arclocal deploy
 {{< / command >}}